 The Academy also subscribes to a number of art journals and journal/ text catalogues digitally which you can access through Moodle.
 Some editions such as Frieze and Art Monthly will only access through the Academy's IP address, but will allow you to save PDFs of articles to download and read off site.
 The EBSCO database contains 3,000 plus journals and periodicals and can be accessed on and off site.
 You will receive training in using these systems during induction week.

-The library is located in the Hub (open 9 - 5 weekdays).
+The library will be located at Mermaid Court for the start of the academic year, moving to the Hub in Bankside later during the academic year. (open 9 - 5 weekdays).